GDPR Policy

 - Provide GDPR information without requiring you to sign up with your email

-- Will provide GDPR information without requiring you to complete any forms
+- We will provide GDPR information without requiring you to complete any forms

 You can register here – It is a quick and easy online submission, and the costs involved are minimal in most cases.

-The PECR sit alongside the DPA and give people specific privacy rights about electronic communications.
-For example, there are specific rules on marketing calls, emails, texts and faxes; cookies (and similar technologies); keeping communications services secure; and customer privacy regarding traffic and location data, itemised billing, line identification, and directory listings.
+The Privacy and Electronic Communications Regulations (PECR) work alongside the Data Protection Act 2018 and the UK GDPR, providing individuals with specific privacy rights regarding electronic communications.
+These regulations cover areas such as marketing calls, emails, texts, and faxes; the use of cookies (and similar technologies); securing communications services; and safeguarding customer privacy related to traffic and location data, itemized billing, caller line identification, and directory listings.

-Some of the rules only apply to organisations that provide a public electronic communications network or service.
-But even if you are not a network or service provider, PECR will apply to you if you:
+Some PECR rules only apply to organizations that provide public electronic communications networks or services.
+However, even if you are not a network or service provider, PECR will apply to your organization if you:

-use cookies or similar technology on your website; or
+- Use cookies or similar technology on your website

-compile a telephone directory (or a similar public directory)
+- Compile or maintain a telephone directory (or a similar public directory).